 - That recall actions were completed where applicable

 A complete digital record also provides objective evidence of how the vehicle was maintained, independent of seller claims.
+In some cases, buyers notice apparent “gaps” in the timeline — these situations are often misunderstood and explained in detail in our guide on missing Mercedes DSB entries in the UK.

 How the Verified Maintenance Report Process Works